linkedin/rest.li/Dynamic Discovery.md

 <h4> ClusterProperties</h4>

-ClusterProperties define's a cluster's name, partioning, preferred schemes, banned nodes, and connection properties.
+ClusterProperties defines a cluster's name, partioning, preferred schemes, banned nodes, and connection properties.
 <ul>
 <li> The schemes are defined in their priority.
 That is, if a cluster supports both HTTP and Spring RPC, for instance, the order of the schemes defines in which order the load balancer will try to find a client. </li>
 <li> The banned nodes are a list of nodes (URIs) that belong to the cluster, but should not be called. </li>